godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

 .. image:: img/noise-low.png

 Using uniforms, we can even change the value every frame to animate the height of the terrain.
-Combined with :ref:`Tweens <class_Tween>`, this can be especially useful for simple animations.
+Combined with :ref:`Tweens <api:class_Tween>`, this can be especially useful for simple animations.

 Interacting with light
 ----------------------